NA-204 Khairpur-III

-NA-204 Khairpur-III (این اے-204، خيرپُور-3) is a constituency for the National Assembly of Pakistan.
+NA-204 Khairpur-III (این اے-204، خيرپُور-3) is a parliamentary constituency for the National Assembly of Pakistan located in the Khairpur District of Sindh.
+The constituency includes the areas of Gambat, Kingri Tehsil, and a portion of Sobho Dero Tehsil.

+Historically, NA-204 Khairpur-III has witnessed competitive elections with varying results.
+The constituency has been represented by different political parties over the years, with the Pakistan People's Party (PPP) holding the seat in recent elections.
+In the 2024 general elections, Syed Javed Ali Shah Jillani of PPP won the seat with 113,022 votes, securing 54.49% of the vote share, demonstrating a notable increase in support for his party.

+In the past, the constituency has also been represented by Syed Fazal Ali Shah Jillani, who won in 2002 and 2008.
+The seat has been a battleground for several key political parties.

+Assembly Segments

 Election 2002

 General elections were held on 10 Oct 2002.
 Syed Fazal Ali Shah Jillani of PPP won by 54,388 votes.

 Election 2008

 General elections were held on 18 Feb 2008.
 Syed Fazal Ali Shah Jillani of PPP won by 77,125 votes.